rishabh-thakur-git/Legal_Assistant/README.md

 **Andha Kanoon** showcases how **technology can be responsibly used to make law more understandable**, while respecting ethical boundaries and legal seriousness.

-## 🚀 Features

-Below are the some ScreenShot are attached
+## Below are the some ScreenShot are attached

 <img width="1902" height="947" alt="1" src="https://github.com/user-attachments/assets/8291b69e-c74a-47cc-84dc-dc3442507c2a" />